Swiss eye Spain scalp at Euro 2020 as Belgium sweat on De Bruyne, Hazard - RFI

 The match goes ahead at Saint Petersburg's Krestovsky Stadium despite major concerns about a surge in coronavirus cases in the Russian city, fuelled by the Delta variant.

-Russia on Thursday reported 672 coronavirus deaths over the past 24 hours, setting a pandemic high of fatalities for the third day in a row.#photo1
+Russia on Friday reported 679 coronavirus deaths over the past 24 hours, setting a pandemic high of fatalities for the fourth day in a row.#photo1

+Saint Petersburg recorded 101 deaths, just shy of its record from earlier in the week of 119, but Russia said on Friday it would not impose a lockdown on the country.

 The winners of Friday's first quarter-final will advance to a last-four tie in London next Tuesday against Belgium or Italy.